enklu/enklu.github.io/docs/API/Elements.md

 <br>

 If an element doesn't already have a value, it returns a value up the graph.
-In this circumstance, the property of b is bound to the property of a.
+In this circumstance, the property of <i>b</i> is bound to the property of <i>a</i>.

 ```js
 a.addChild(b);